nationalarchives/tdr-prototype-terraform/README.md

 11. To create the AWS resources type “yes” when prompted in the command terminal
 12. Terraform will create the AWS resources.

-    Once complete go to the AWS Management Console and check that the following AWS resources have been created:
+    Once complete go to the AWS Management Console and check that the following AWS resources have been created.

-     * **Cognito User Pools**: tdr-prototype-dev
-     * **Step Functions**: tdr-prototype-dev-stepfunc1
-     * **VPC**: tdr-prototype-cloud-dev-vpc1

-13. Destroy the AWS resources by running the following command: `$ terraform destroy`
+13. To destroy the AWS resources run the following command: `$ terraform destroy`

     * This will generate what Terraform will destroy and provide an outline of this in the command terminal